Marketing the Rainbow

 In 2020, during the 'corona virtual Pride season', RL partnered with Stonewall Community Foundation, an organization investing in dynamic organizations, projects, and leaders.
 They "lift up those who experience the greatest vulnerability within the queer community, including communities of color and transgender, gender-nonconforming, and nonbinary people."

-For 30 years, Ralph Lauren Corporation and the Ralph Lauren Corporate Foundation have supported the LGBT+ community through volunteer activations, corporate initiatives, and financial grants.
+For 30 years, RL and the Ralph Lauren Corporate Foundation have supported the LGBT+ community through volunteer activations, corporate initiatives, and financial grants.
 One of the first such initiatives was sponsoring the AIDS Walk New York since 1990.

 RL employees have volunteered at the Harvey Milk High School (New York), a public high school designed for, but not limited to, LGBT+ youth.
-They helped decorate the Harvey Milk High School prom and helped paint adjacent facilities at the Hetrick-Martin Institute.
+They helped decorate the school's prom and helped paint adjacent facilities at the Hetrick-Martin Institute, the "oldest and largest organization helping LGBTQ youth to reach their full potential" in the US.

 In 2015, their Foundation helped support the establishment of The New York City AIDS Memorial, a tribute to the 100,000+ New Yorkers who have died from AIDS and the community that has shared their struggle.

-Ralph Lauren Corporation scored 100% on the 2020 Human Rights Campaign’s Corporate Equality Index, earning the designation of Best Place to Work for LGBTQ Equality.
-This was a result of their initiatives launched in 2019, including the expansion of equitable benefits such as domestic partner recognition, transgender-inclusive benefits, and the launch of the LGBT+ employee community, led by Tom Mendenhall, president of men’s Polo, World of Denim, Double RL, and Childrenswear, and executive sponsor to our #RLPride RL Community.
+RL scored 100% on the 2020 Human Rights Campaign’s Corporate Equality Index, earning the designation of Best Place to Work for LGBTQ Equality.
+This was a result of their initiatives launched in 2019, including the expansion of equitable benefits such as domestic partner recognition, transgender-inclusive benefits, and the launch of the LGBT+ employee community, led by Tom Mendenhall, president of men’s Polo, World of Denim, Double RL, and Childrenswear, and executive sponsor to the #RLPride RL Community.

 In 2015 they partnered up with Athlete Ally, an organization that focuses on ending LGBT discrimination in the athletic community.
 Its mission is achieving "Victory Through Unity" for the LGBT athletic community.